Definitive Guide to Automotive Content Marketing in 2025

 - It’s great for SEO!
 If you’re working on automotive search engine optimization, there’s a lot of overlap with automotive content marketing.

 If you’re looking for ways to come up with content, a good method is to recycle old, outdated content.
-Look for blog posts that are a few years old, and hopefully ones that had good rankings at one time.
+Look for blog posts that are a few years old, that had good rankings at one time.
 Can that content be updated?
+Refresh any technical specifications.
 Many times automotive website content that covers specific model years gets outdated and can easily be updated with current model years.

 There are dozens of ways to use your new content.
 Remember to keep your content fresh, unique and helpful.
 That also increases the options of where to post it.
 Here are a few ideas to get you started:

-- Send out email to your customers, linking back to your content.
+Email marketing: Link back to your content in your email marketing.
 It gives you a good excuse to stay in touch with your customers using email, without constantly selling-selling-selling.
 And it brings people back to your site.

 There are many ways to create content for marketing.
 It would be hard to list all possibilities in this article, so here are just a few popular formats to think about.
 Use your imagination and get creative.
 Who knows, you may come up with a better idea than what’s listed here!
 Just remember to keep your content unique and engaging.